ballance/captains-log-starter/README.md

 - **`people-profile-template.md`**: Individual relationship tracking format

 To use a template:
+1. The scripts automatically use templates (recommended)
-1. Copy from `templates/` to appropriate directory
+2. Or manually: Copy from `templates/` to appropriate directory
-2. Rename with proper date/topic format
+3. Rename with proper date/topic format
-3. Fill in sections as needed
+4. Fill in sections as needed

 ## Scripts

+### `./scripts/quickstart.sh`
+Interactive menu for all common tasks - **recommended for beginners!**

 ### `./scripts/new_daily.sh`
 Automated daily log creation script.